ComposableFi/composable/rfcs/0005-pablo-distribution.md

 #### 5.2.3.
 PBLO Staker Pool Creation

 When creating new Pablo pool, the creator should have option to create n PBLO staking pool.
-This newly created stking pool will receive rewards from trading fees from Pablo pool as mention in section 5.2.4
+This newly created staking pool will receive rewards from trading fees from Pablo pool as mention in section 5.2.4

 #### 5.2.4.
 PBLO Staker Trading Fee Distribution